MikaelMaster/mkUtils/README.md

 Now I'll continue developing and updating just the mkUtilsLegacy as I need it.

-"It was a pleasure working on this project for so long."
+"It was a pleasure working on this project for so long. <3"
- - Mikael <3
+ - Mikael, 2023/09